waneck/taurine-hx/react.md

 	- a file pattern is an observable; which in its turn will receive the actual event, and only pass through

 ## In general
- - Maybe we can come up with better naming than Observable / Observer. ( Source / Listener ?)
+ - Maybe we can come up with better naming than Observable / Observer. ( Source / Listener, Publisher / Subscriber ?)

 ## Possible implementation